 Community Involvement & Associations:

-- Battle Ground Rotary Club charter member 2009
+- Battle Ground Rotary Club charter member 2009 to present

 - Chair, Fisher-Mill Plain Neighborhood Association 2005-2009

 - Vancouver-Clark Parks and Rec Citizen’s Advisory Committee member 2006